 In Kansas, voters need to register to vote 21 days prior to the upcoming election.
-The deadline to register to vote is July 12, 2022 for the August 2, 2022 primary and special election.
-Voters must deliver or ensure that their voter registration is postmarked by July 12.
+The deadline to register to vote is October 18, 2022 for the November 8, 2022 general election.
+Voters must deliver or ensure that their voter registration is postmarked by October 18.
 Kansas residents may register in person, by mail, or online.

 If you don’t have either of the IDs listed above, you can register by mail, fax, or in person and must provide the last four digits of your Social Security number.
 If you don’t have a Social Security number, you must write “none” in the appropriate box.